Introduction to Your Rights and Protections

 - The right to say “no.” You have the right to refuse any recommended treatment.
 This includes the right to leave a hospital or other medical facility, even if your doctor advises you not to leave.
 You also have the right to stop taking your medication.
 Of course, if you refuse treatment or stop taking medication, you accept full responsibility for what happens to your body as a result.

 - To receive an explanation if you are denied coverage for care.
 You have the right to receive an explanation from us if a provider has denied care that you believe you should receive.
 To receive this explanation, you will need to ask us for a coverage decision.
+Chapter 9 (or Chapter 7 if you do not have Part D benefits) of your EOC tells how to ask the plan for a coverage decision.

 You have the right to give instructions about what is to be done if you are not able to make medical decisions for yourself